Free child care assistance programs in Louisiana.

-If you are able to enroll, then any monthly payments issued by the state of Louisiana will be based on the number of hours the parents attend school or training or work.
+For families in Louisiana who are able to enroll into this free daycare assistance program, then any monthly payments issued by the state of Louisiana will be based on the number of hours the parents attend school or training or work.
 Other factors include the family size, amount charged by the child care provider, and total household income.
+Some low-income parents will be provided free daycare from the government benefit program.
 The program does provide some flexibility as well.

 At the proper time, the applicant will also need take the CCAP Rate and Availability Verification form to the child care provider you select.
 They need to complete this in order for you to be able to receive financial assistance from the state of Louisiana.
 If your determined eligible for the subsidy, then all payments are made directly to that eligible day care provider.

-The amount that is provided by the state of Louisiana is based on many factors.
+The amount of the free daycare voucher that is provided by the state of Louisiana is based on many factors.
 This includes your household size and income, the number of hours your child is in day care, the number of hours the parent works or attends an educational or training program, and the amount that is being charged by your provider.